robert/robert.github.com/_posts/2019-08-06-programming-projects-for-advanced-beginners-login.md

 ## 4. Store user credentials in a separate configuration file

 If someone wanted to re-use our program but with different passwords, they'd have to edit our source code.
 This would be a shame - we don't want other people to have to care about our source code.
 We only want them to have to care about *what* our program does, not *how*.
-We want to be able to separate our program's logic (validating credentials) from it's data (what those credentials actually are).
+To help with this, we want to be able to separate our program's logic (validating credentials) from its data (what those credentials actually are).
 This principle applies to all programs, not just those that deal with usernames and passwords.

 One common way to enforce this separation is to extract data (in our case, usernames and passwords) into *configuration* or *config* files.
-The program code loads and reads the config files, and uses the values in them as it runs.
+Config files are structured files that store data, but don't contain any logic for how this data should be used.
+A program then loads and reads the config files, and uses the values in them as it runs.
 This means that in order to change our users' credentials, you only have to update the simple config file.
 You don't have to touch or even think about the file (or files) containing all the fiddly logic.

 Config files can be written in a wide range of *serialization formats*.
 A serialization format is a way of structuring data in a file so that a program can read it.
 Two of the most common serialization formats are JSON and YAML.
 Here's what they might look like in our case: